 BB rifles fire metal BBs and are used for hunting, target practice, and similar activities.
 Airsoft rifles shoot plastic BBs and are used for recreational sports and hobbies.

 Is a Gas or CO2-powered gun worth it?

 It entirely depends on your preference.
 AEGs or Electric Guns are more efficient than air or gas-powered guns but are comparatively expensive.

-All-inclusive, I would conclude the all-metal M4A1 Carbine as the number one best airsoft gun for beginners.
+All-inclusive, I would conclude that the all-metal M4A1 Carbine is the best airsoft gun for beginners.
 The M4 excels in every category and satisfies its users with its power-driven, premium, and realistic finish.

 Closely following the M4’s trend is the CM16, with a slightly targeted approach and a specific niche.
 And if you are trying to save some bucks, I would recommend getting the cheaper ICS M4A1 with a plastic body but a metal gearbox.

 In the end, I would like you to add more to this article by dropping your suggestions and experiences down in the comments.
 We will feature your update in our article if it converts.